onecommons/unfurl/docs/ensembles.rst

 At the core of Unfurl is an `Ensemble` manifest, a YAML file that includes:

 * A model of the cloud resources it manages (using the OASIS's `TOSCA` 1.3 ("Topology and Orchestration Specification for Cloud Applications") standard)
-* Implementations of operations and workflows that can be applied to those resources (via `configurators`)
+* Implementations of operations and workflows that can be applied to those resources (via :ref:`configurators<configurators>`)
 * A record of the operational status of those resources.
 * A record of the state of the repositories, artifacts, and runtime environment that were used during deployment.